yuri-schmaltz/Wan2GP/README.md

 --slg : turn on skip layer guidance for improved quality\
 --check-loras : filter loras that are incompatible (will take a few seconds while refreshing the lora list or while starting the app)\
 --advanced : turn on the advanced mode while launching the app\
---i2v-settings : path to launch settings for i2v\
---t2v-settings : path to launch settings for t2v\
 --listen : make server accessible on network\
 --gpu device : run Wan on device for instance "cuda:1"